microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 ### Skip 1 Project

-In the code sample, will query the projects in a solution and skip the first one.
+In the code sample, we will query the projects in a solution and skip the first one.
 Let's say there are 3 projects in the solution.
 The first result will be skipped and will return the two remaining projects.
 Note: the order is not guaranteed.

 ```csharp
 var result = await this.Extensibility.Workspaces().QueryProjectsAsync(